Frontend

 - set up a new Icon in

-as a template. - copy the SVG path strings from the SVG file into the new Icon
+frontend/src/UI/Icon.elmand use an existing custom icon likevariableas a template. - Copy the SVG path strings from the SVG file into the new Icon

 (I’ve tried using: https://levelteams.com/svg-to-elm, but this has not been real useful, so I usually end up just copying the path strings into an elm template and hand edit the rest)